robcarver17/skipperman/docs/WA_template_mapping_help.md

 A mapping template file is just a .csv file with a list of the mappings.
 To create your own, from scratch or by editing an existing template or event, see [creating your own mapping](WA_create_your_own_mapping_help.md).

-Click on 'upload a new template', and then in the input box type the template name, click on choose file, select the file, then upload the selected file.
+Click on `Upload a new template`, and then in the input box type the template name, click on choose file, select the file, then upload the selected file.

 If you type the name of an existing template, that will be overwritten.
+There will be no warning so be careful.

 It's useful to give templates a year suffix, but not to specify a specific event (so use 'Training weekend 2025' rather than 'June training 2025').
 The obvious exception is Cadet Week.